 Rainbow chard is a cacophony of dazzling multicolored stems: gold, pink, orange, purple, red, mauve and white in electric and pastel variations.
 The stems are set off by deep green or bronze leaves.

-Choose.
-Select chard with stalks that are crisp and unblemished and with leaves that are tender and evenly colored.
+- Select chard with stalks that are crisp and unblemished and with leaves that are tender and evenly colored.